chrispsn/mesh/README.md

 $ yarn start
 ```

-To create a new file, just start moving the cursor around with jkl;
+To create a new file, just start moving the cursor around (keyboard: jkl;).

-Take a look at the example in the examples directory too (Ctrl-O).
+Take a look at the example in the examples directory too (keyboard: Ctrl-O).

+Full shortcut information is displayed on startup.